hemantgit/training-fe-module-02/solutions/pf2e4-feature-custom-chrome/README.md

   - In the content, the widget itself
   - In the footer, the current limit of todos for the widget (if there is a limit)
  - Add this feature in the Enterprise Catalog.
- - Open `webapps/portalserver/src/main/resources/conf/uiEditingOptions.js` and add this line in widget chrome list: ` {label: "Custom Chrome", value: "$(contextRoot)/static/features/[BBHOST]/custom-chrome-feature/custom-chrome/custom-chrome.html"}`
+ - Open `webapps/portalserver/src/main/resources/conf/uiEditingOptions.js` and add this line in the `widgetChrome` list: `{label: "Custom Chrome", value: "$(contextRoot)/static/features/[BBHOST]/custom-chrome-feature/custom-chrome/custom-chrome.html"}`
  - Restart portal server
  - Test your new chrome with the notification widget you built